Cobra Woman: Production

-Universal announced the film in June 1942 starring Montez, Hall, and Sabu, even before shooting had begun on their production of Arabian Nights.
+Universal announced the film in June 1942 starring Maria Montez, Jon Hall and Sabu, even before shooting had begun on their production of Arabian Nights.
 It was meant to follow that film but was pre-empted by White Savage.
 Filming took place in May 1943.

-Siodmak later called the film "silly but fun...Montez couldn't act from here to there but she was a great personality and completely believed in her roles: if she was playing a princess you had to treat her like one all through lunch but if she was a slave girl you could kick her around anyhow and she wouldn't object: Method Acting before its time you might say."
+Robert Siodmak later called the film "silly but fun...Montez couldn't act from here to there but she was a great personality and completely believed in her roles: if she was playing a princess you had to treat her like one all through lunch but if she was a slave girl you could kick her around anyhow and she wouldn't object: Method Acting before its time you might say."